Analysis | The inexplicable gaps in the Trump White House’s Jan. 6 records

 The Washington Post’s Bob Woodward and CBS News’s Robert Costa report that White House documents turned over to the House Jan.
-6 committee feature a gap of seven hours and 37 minutes between phone calls Trump had with allies.
+6 committee feature a gap of 7 hours 37 minutes between phone calls that then-President Donald Trump had with allies.

-The gap takes place between 11:17 a.m. and 6:54 p.m., covering virtually the entirety of the insurrection at the Capitol, which was first breached at 2:11 p.m. on Jan.
+The gap takes place between 11:17 a.m. and 6:54 p.m., covering virtually the entirety of the insurrection at the U.S. Capitol, which was breached at 2:11 p.m. on Jan.
 6, 2021.
 Other Trump actions are recorded in that period, including an hour-plus-long speech he gave at a rally that preceded the insurrection, and some of his movements inside the White House.
 But vast stretches of time are unaccounted for.

 Why is that inexplicable?
 Because the documents show Trump rather feverishly working the phones at virtually all other times.
-He spoke to at least eight people that morning, in the period before the more than seven-hour gap, and he spoke to at least 11 people afterward.
+He spoke with at least eight people that morning, in the period before the more than seven-hour gap, and he spoke with at least 11 people afterward.
 He also repeatedly requested calls with, and received messages from, the White House switchboard.

-Perhaps most importantly, we know the logs are missing at least four calls — and rather important ones, at that — that have become public knowledge in the year since Jan.
+Perhaps most important, we know the logs are missing at least four calls — and important ones, at that — that have become public knowledge in the year since Jan.
 6.

 The documents appear to exclude calls Trump had with then-Vice President Mike Pence, Rep. Jim Jordan (R-Ohio), Sen. Tommy Tuberville (R-Ala.) and House Minority Leader Kevin McCarthy (R-Calif.).
-We already know that the latter two occurred during the gap, and the other two might well have.
+We already know that the latter two calls occurred in that gap, and the other two well might have.

-Trump also requested a number of calls with people with whom calls were never recorded in the logs, including Sen. Josh Hawley (R-Mo.), who led the effort to stop Congress from finalizing Trump’s loss, and Senate Minority Leader Mitch McConnell (R-Ky.), who an aide said declined the call.
+Trump also requested a number of calls with people for whom calls were never recorded in the logs.
+Among those people: Sen. Josh Hawley (R-Mo.), who led the effort to stop Congress from finalizing Trump’s loss, and Senate Minority Leader Mitch McConnell (R-Ky.), who an aide said declined to take the call.

 And the final call recorded before the gap — at 11:17 a.m. — lists the other party on the call as an “unidentified person.”
-It’s the only such call listed, and for some reason it’s featured in Trump’s daily diary but not in the call log (as the other calls are).
+It is the only such call listed, and for some reason, it is featured in Trump’s daily diary but not in the call log (as the other calls are).

 Below is a timeline of what we know, based on the White House documents (both the call log and the daily diary) and other key events in the public record (in italics), along with the missing and incomplete call information (in bold).